 Related: How To Be A Curious Traveler

 If you’re interested in finding out just which day trips are worth the trek outside of the city, then I encourage you to download my Chicago Day Trip List.
 As someone who has made it their mission to visit different parts of Illinois to learn more about my area, I have found so many hidden gems and picturesque localities that are SO worth the commute out of the city.
-Download by clicking on the graphic below!
+Download by leaving me your name and email address down below!

 The list is a great start to get an idea of just what places you’re able to go to either using Metra (a commuter railroad system within the Chicagoland area) the L (the elevated train), or an uber ride!